Aircraft noise linked to higher risk of heart disease and stroke

 "Policy decisions need to take account of potential health related concerns, including possible effects of environmental noise on cardiovascular health," they wrote.

-In a second study also published in the BMJ, researchers at the Harvard School of Public Health and Boston University School of Public Health looked at data for more than 6 million Americans aged 65 or over living near 89 U.S. airports in 2009.
+In a second study also published in the BMJ, researchers at the Harvard School of Public Health and Boston University School of Public Health looked at data for some 6 million Americans aged 65 or over living near 89 U.S. airports in 2009.